tireddy2/hsm-pqc/draft-ietf-pquip-pqc-hsm-constrained.md

 to be unique for each key exchange instance and kept separate across connections (e.g., TLS).
 Deleting ephemeral keying material after use not only optimizes memory usage but also ensures that key material cannot be reused across connections, which would otherwise introduce security and privacy issues.
-These risks are discussed in more detail in the Security Considerations of
-{{?I-D.ietf-tls-hybrid-design}}.

 Constrained devices implementing PQC ephemeral key management will have to:

   * Generate ephemeral key-pairs on-demand from an ephemeral seed stored temporarily within the cryptographic module.
   * Enforce immediate seed erasure after the key-pair is generated and the cryptographic operation is completed.
   * Delete the private key after the shared secret is derived.
   * Prevent key reuse across different algorithm suites or sessions.

 # Optimizing Performance in Constrained Devices for PQC Signature Algorithms